StackVista/stackstate-docs/setup/install-stackstate/kots-install/install_stackstate.md

      secondary-host=172.31.12.13
      ```

-     If you don't see these commands please complete the following steps but then go to "Cluster Management" within the KOTS Admin Panel (e.g. [http://1.2.3.4:8800/cluster/manager](http://1.2.3.4:8800/cluster/manager)) to generate new commands to add extra nodes
+     **If you do not see these commands**, continue to complete the steps described below.
+New commands to add extra nodes can be generated later from **Cluster Management** in the KOTS Admin Panel.
+For example, [http://1.2.3.4:8800/cluster/manager](http://1.2.3.4:8800/cluster/manager).

-  3. Login to the URL provided for KOTS Admin Panel which will be of the form [http://1.2.3.4:8800](http://1.2.3.4:8800).
+  3. Log in to the URL provided for the KOTS Admin Panel.
+This will be of the form [http://1.2.3.4:8800](http://1.2.3.4:8800).
 Use the password generated in step 1.

-  4. Skip/setup the TLS cert as needed following the onscreen prompts in your browswer.
+  4. Skip/set up the TLS certificate as needed following the onscreen prompts.

-  5. Upload your license file to the UI.
-If you do not have a license file, or the incorrect type please contact your sales person or <support@stackstate.com>
+  5. Upload the StackState KOTS license file to the KOTS UI.
+If you do not have a license file, or the incorrect type please contact your StackState sales person or [StackState support](https://support.stackstate.com/).

-  6. The UI will then direct you to the admin screen to configure StackState
+  6. The KOTS UI will then direct you to the KOTS Admin screen to configure StackState.